History of the Democratic Party (United States): 2008 presidential election

 The 2008 Democratic presidential primaries left two candidates in close competition: Illinois Senator Barack Obama and New York Senator Hillary Clinton.
 Both had won more support within a major American political party than any previous African American or female candidate.
 Before official ratification at the 2008 Democratic National Convention, Obama emerged as the party's presumptive nominee.
 With President George W. Bush of the Republican Party ineligible for a third term and the Vice President Dick Cheney not pursuing his party's nomination, Senator John McCain of Arizona more quickly emerged as the GOP nominee.

 Throughout most of the 2008 presidential election, polls showed a close race between Obama and John McCain.
-However, Obama maintained a small but widening lead over McCain in the wake of the liquidity crisis of September 2008.
+However, Obama maintained a small but widening lead over McCain during the 2008 financial crisis.

 On November 4, Obama defeated McCain by a significant margin in the Electoral College and the party also made further gains in the Senate and House, adding to its 2006 gains.